SophiaPetrova/cookbook/original_task.md

-# Welcome to the Marley Spoon web challenge!
+# Welcome to the web challenge!

 ## Overview

-We are providing you with an API key and Space ID to an API for Marley Spoon recipes on [Contentful](https://contentful.com) (Content Delivery API).
+We are providing you with an API key and Space ID to an API for recipes on [Contentful](https://contentful.com) (Content Delivery API).
 All the information necessary will be available in Contentul's documentation.
 Your challenge is to write a small application to consume the data from this API and display it.

 ## Implementation requirements: